HarshGupta767/Excel-Sales-Finances-and-Realtime-Time-Business-Analytics/README.md

 - **Purpose of Customer Discount:** To analyze the worst, actual, and best-case sales scenarios, enabling the company to determine the optimal discount amount that ensures profitability for both manufacturers and retailers.

-- **Importance of determining customer discounts:** Increasing sales, attracting new customers, clearing inventory, and expanding market share will improve the company's profitability.
+- **Importance of determining customer discounts:** Increasing sales, attracting new customers or consumers, clearing inventory, and expanding market share will improve the manufacturing company's profitability.

-- **Role of reports:**
+- **Role of reports:** Illustrates the potential discounts that a manufacturing company can offer to customers, considering the company's financial outlook

 ## Project Priority Matrix Report :